alexandrelamberty/sentinel-esp8266/README.md

 Home monitoring system running on a NodeMCU ESP8266 ESP-12F.

-The idea behind this project his to have a base system working on a standard microcontroller with communication capabilities, http/https, mqtt...
+The idea behind this project is to have a base system working on a standard microcontroller with communication capabilities, http/https, mqtt...

 See the [Nidus](https://github.com/alexandrelamberty/nidus/) repository and the